ControlThePancake/dofeFullStack/README.md

 Progress might slow down a little as the exam diet has started, although i'll try my best to dedicate atleast an hour a day Theoretically not much is left but i have been saying that for some time so honestly im just trying my best to finish it at this point

+### UPDATE 5

+So its sort of been untouched, there are some minor changes but the bulk of the extra features will be added later as I simply dont have the time.
+The goal is to finish it by the end of this weekend and hopefully host it on either Cloudflare or DigitalOcean.
+I'll do a proper reflection after i get the project hosted but I feel I've learned alot.
+After using this on DofE this repo will probably be revamped, with me creating a duplicate repo which will be solely for future development.

 If you have any inquires or suggestions, either email me or just make a fork and submit a pull request